MLB Report Card Grades for All 30 Teams Entering August

 To shamelessly paraphrase basically every character on Game of Thrones, the stretch run is coming.

-Yes, there are more than two months of baseball left before the postseason, but this is the point when true contenders gain separation and pretenders wilt by the wayside.
+Yes, there are two months of baseball left before the postseason, but this is the point when true contenders gain separation and pretenders wilt by the wayside.

 As we gird ourselves for August's action, let's issue another round of MLB report card grades for all 30 teams.